WPBeginner

 You should only assign this role to users who you fully trust.
 You should also feel confident about their technical skills.

-With the administrator user role, a user can install plugins, change themes, delete content, and even delete other users.
+With the administrator user role, a user can install WordPress plugins, change themes, delete content, and even delete other users.
 This includes other administrators.

 You can learn more about the Administrator role here.